Abdulnaser123/Book-Store/README.md

 ### API
-- Using a ready-made node server you can deal with all HTTP requests `GET, POST, DELETE, UPDATE`
+- Using this ready-made node server you can deal with all HTTP requests `GET, POST, DELETE, UPDATE`